Putting Stuttering

 Getting Unstuck: Moving Toward Open Stuttering

-When a moment of stuttering unfolds, it can trace a different path that’s not rife with fear.
-The speaker can move through moments of stuttering with awareness, acceptance,and presence rather than fear and retreat.
+When a moment of stuttering unfolds, it can trace a different path.
+The speaker can move through moments of stuttering with awareness, acceptance, and presence rather than fear and retreat.

 Our Science Projects